wounded-pixels/dsp-playground/README.md

 ## TODAY
 * convolution
-  *  fix bug in text around multiplication steps
+  * fix bug in text around multiplication steps?
+  * windowing in sinc kernel
   * more signals
     * data over carrier
   * more detail about window sinc kernel in a new page